Trapping Feral Cats

-Replace the door to the trap, and latch it.
-To latch the trap door securely, place the hasp (oblong metal piece which is on the bottom of the trap door opening) over the piece of metal the latch goes through on the door.
-Once the hasp is in place, place the latch through the metal piece and make sure it is closed.
+Replace the doors to the traps and latch them.
+To latch a trap door securely, place the hasp (oblong metal piece which is on the bottom of the trap door opening) over the piece of metal the latch goes through.
+Once the hasp is in place, put the latch through the metal piece and make sure it is closed.

-Cover the trap with a towel, leaving both ends uncovered, and set it in the area where the cats eat.
+Cover traps with the sheets, leaving both ends uncovered, and set them in the area where the cats eat.

-Make sure the trap is on solid, level ground.
-If necessary, use another towel under the trap to make sure it doesn’t wobble.
+Make sure the traps are on solid, level ground.
+If necessary, use a towel under the traps to make sure they don’t wobble.

 Waiting for Success

 Never leave traps unattended.
-The trapped animal is vulnerable and could get injured inside the trap, or a passerby could release the cat, steal the trap, or both.
+A trapped animal is vulnerable and could get injured inside the trap or a passerby could release the cat, steal the trap, or both.

-When you get the captured cat to a quiet area away from other traps, lift the cover and make sure you haven’t trapped a pet or previously neutered feral (look for an ear tip).
-There is a chance of catching a wild animal or an unintended cat attracted to the food in the trap.
-If this occurs, simply release the animal as described in the releasing instructions, and then reset the trap.
+Once you get the captured cat to a quiet area away from other traps, lift the cover and make sure you haven’t trapped a pet or previously neutered feral (look for an ear tip) or a wild animal.
+If this does happen, simply release the animal as described in the “Return the Cats” section.

 When you pick up the cats from the clinic, they will still be groggy from their anesthesia.

-Keep the Surgery Post Surgery Care Instructions form that you received when you picked up the cat.
+Keep the Surgery After Care Instructions that you received when you picked up the cats.
 All of the information you need to know about what to watch for is on this form.
-This form is also your record of the services the cat received that day.
+This form is also your record of what services were done for the cat that day.

-The cats will spend a night in the traps in the area you have prepared for them to recover, and be released the next day in the same area where they were trapped.
+The cats will spend the night in the traps in the area you have prepared for them to recover and be released the next day in the same area where they were trapped.

-Do not transfer the cat from the trap to a carrier.
-The cats actually do better in the trap and it’s cleaner for them as well since any urine produced can drain out the bottom of the trap.
+Do not transfer the cats from traps to carriers.
+The cats actually do better in the traps and it’s cleaner for them as well since any urine produced can drain out the bottom of the trap.

 Returning the Cats

-Do not release the cats to an area where they were not trapped.
-This is dangerous for the cats.
-Relocating cats safely to a new location requires additional preparation.
+Do not relocate the cats to an area where they were not trapped.
+This is dangerous for the cats without the proper preparation.

-When ready, turn the latched door away from you, unclip and remove it, and let the cat run out.
+When ready, turn the latched door away from you, unclip and remove it, and let the cats run out.

-NEVER PUT YOUR HAND IN THE TRAP.
-If the cat does not go out immediately, walk away from the trap and watch from a distance until the cat leaves the trap.
+Never put your hand in the trap.
+If a cat does not go out immediately, walk away from the trap and watch from a distance until the cat leaves the trap.

 Cleaning and Return of Traps